-Barcodes are the classics on end products and are constantly evolving.
+Barcodes for Bag packaging are the classics on end products and are constantly evolving.
 They contain information that can help enormously with storage and logistics.

 QR codes, however, are an interface from the real “offline” world to a digital environment.
 For example, on a product packaging or on a poster, this code can lead directly to a corresponding landing page on the website via a smartphone camera.